-- the meaning obligations.
+- the meaning of obligations.

-- different types of obligations.
+- the different types of obligations.

-- sources of obligations.
+- the sources of obligations.

-- basic duties of the citizens
+- the basic duties of the citizens

 The state helps every citizen to develop his or her own personality through the assurance of protection of their rights.
 To exercise all these rights, it is essential for a citizen to perform certain duties towards the state.
 These rights and duties are interrelated.
 All these duties are clearly mentioned in each country's constitution.
 The democratic constitution of the United States has left the burden of determining these duties on the people.